Applying for transport

 Note that these rights are in addition to the statutory rights for all children of entitlement to free school transport.
-For further details see the full Wiltshire Council education transport policy (available in the downloads section at the bottom of this page).
+For further details see the full Wiltshire Council education transport policy available from email@example.com or telephone 0300 456 0100 to request a copy.

 Denominational school transport

-- Any offer of a spare seat is subject to the terms and conditions of the scheme.
-Look at the information further down this page, contact 0300 4560100 or email email@example.com for a copy
+Any offer of a spare seat is subject to the Spare Seats Scheme Terms and Conditions.Follow this link, contact 0300 456 0100 or email firstname.lastname@example.org for a copy.

 Transport to Bishop Wordsworth's Grammar School or South Wilts Grammar School in Salisbury

-Even if you are unsure where you are going to study, apply for transport now
+You should apply for transport as soon as possible, even if you are unsure where you are going to study.

 All applications from Wiltshire residents are assessed according to Wiltshire Council's education transport policy.
 For further information on the policy, refer to the additional information in the post 16 transport policy statement.
-Both documents are available in the downloads section at the bottom of this page, or phone 0300 456 0100 to request copies.
+Both documents are available from firstname.lastname@example.org or telephone 0300 456 0100 to request copies.